arvindvenkatadri/R-for-Artists-and-Designers/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "Principles & Practice of<br>Data Visualization"
+title = "Data Visualization and Machine Learning<br> for Artists and Designers"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.